sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: {'192.168.100.1', '192.168.100.2', '192.168.100.3'}
 ```

-## Removing Elements
+### Removing Elements

-We can use the `.remove()` method to delete a specific element from a set.
-If the element is not in the set, it will raise an error.
+Use the `.remove()` method to delete a specific element from a set.
+If the element is not in the set, it raises an error.
 For example:

 ```python
 addresses = {"192.168.100.1", "192.168.100.2"}